 Turnover is a red flag for cultural issues in any organization.
 However, by the time you realize you’ve had an increase in turnover, it’s usually too late.
 At Rhythm Systems, we’ve created an Employee Health Index that every employee statuses red, yellow or green weekly on their workload and stress level.
 The Employee Health Index isn’t going to predict turnover, but it serves as a leading indicator to measure the general happiness of your employees.
 What leading indicators can you use to alert you that silos are forming within your organization?

 We’ve put together a list of 5 telltale signs to help get you started:

 - You are getting blind copied on emails. – We’ve all heard the term “CYA email.”(Definition for those of you living under a rock.)
 In a healthy culture where everyone is aligned and working toward the same goals, you shouldn’t need to CYA.

-- You hear the excuse “that’s not in my job description.” – Roles become more black and white, and people are more focused on doing what they need to do to get a paycheck than helping the company grow.
+- You hear the excuse “that’s not on my employee scorecard.” – Roles become more black and white, and people are more focused on doing what they need to do to get a paycheck than helping the company grow.

 - People play the blame game. – You hear people blaming other departments for failed projects or missed deadlines.

 - Departments don’t mingle. – At company social events, teams are huddled around socializing within their own departments.

 - There is negative competition. – Some competition is healthy, but when competition between different teams goes too far so that people are no longer helping each other improve and reach the company goals, it begins to have a negative effect on the business.

 Silos form when communication breaks down and priorities are misaligned across departments.
 Departmental and vertical organization is essential in every company, so you can’t get rid of the structure, but you can change the way departments communicate and align their goals.
 I've put together some ideas for how to prevent silos.

 If you’ve started to notice a few of the signs above, here’s what you can do: